axonivy-market/portal/Documentation/portal-guide/source/portal-user-guide/accessibility/index.rst

 |case-actions-popup|

-Press the keyboard shortcut to focus on the case, then press Enter to open the context menu.
-You can navigate through it by pressing the shortcut again, or exit the menu by pressing Esc.
+Press the keyboard shortcut to focus on the case, then press **Enter** to open the context menu.
+You can navigate through it by pressing the shortcut again, or exit the menu by pressing **Esc**.

 Example for Case Navigation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^